Anni-Coder2304/SQL-Training/README.md

 All the projects which is there at the moment or will be there in future is all about the Advanced SQL transaction/Spark transformations and the optimization for the same will be there.

 > Why the project is useful?
-These project can be useful for any Data Engineer for the reference or might be for the Data Engineer Aspirants who are trying to put theit feet into data enginering world to grasp the knowledge and adhere the same in their projects.
+These project can be useful for any Data Engineer for the reference or might be for the Data Engineer Aspirants who are trying to put their feet into data enginering world to grasp the knowledge and adhere the same in their projects.

 > How users can get started with the project?
 As per my experience as of now to get started with any project related to SQL, SPARK, PYTHON, AZURE Date Engineering projects, one must need to clear all the fundamentals very well and then try to write/Build small small chunks of codes and try to understand their behaviour in the system.